pardus/pardus-hotspot/README.md

 <img src="screenshots/settings.png" alt="Hotspot Settings" width="500" height="auto"/>

-### Hotspot Configuration
-- The interface allows for setting the SSID, connection name, password, and other network-related configurations.

 ## Developer Notes
 `MainWindow.py` acts as the entry point of the application.
 It utilizes